Rolls-Royce Battle of Britain Memorial Window: Unveiling

-The window was unveiled on 11 January 1949 in Rolls-Royce's Nightingale Road factory in Osmaston, Derby, by Arthur Tedder, 1st Baron Tedder, and dedicated by Alfred Rawlinson, the then Bishop of Derby, from when it remained on display.
+The window was unveiled on 11 January 1949 in the Marble Hall of Rolls-Royce's Nightingale Road factory in Osmaston, Derby, by Arthur Tedder, 1st Baron Tedder, and dedicated by Alfred Rawlinson, the then Bishop of Derby, from when it remained on display.

 During the first month of viewing, covering successive Sundays, an estimated 50,000 people lined up to see the window.
 It was accompanied by a souvenir booklet.

 Location

 From 1949 until 2007, the window was located in the main foyer of Rolls-Royce's Nightingale Road factory in Derby, on the north wall, on the route up to the first floor.

 The window was later transferred to the Rolls-Royce Learning and Development Centre in Derby where it remains on display.

 Re-dedication

 The window was re-dedicated on 31 October 2015, on the 75th anniversary of the end of the Battle of Britain, in a service given by John Davies, Dean of Derby.